TheSolaAI/sola-application/INSTALL.md

 5. Start the development server:

     ```sh
-    npm run dev
+    yarn dev
     ```

-6. Open your browser and navigate to `http://localhost:3000`.
+6. Open your browser and navigate to `http://localhost:5173`.

 ## Environment Variables